misha1potapenko/Git/manual.md

 - *git log* - show all commits
 - *git branch* 'New branch'- for create new branch
 - *git push -u origin master* - how to add for GitHub

+- *git checkout branch* - to switch to another branch

 ![Git](Git.jpg)